openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    undefined
    function call

-Depending on the form of the expression in the call, there are two important cases, that requires different semantic checks:
+The following important situations depend on the form of expression in a call, and require different semantic checks:

-- The expression in the call is in the form of *qualifiedName* and this *qualifiedName* refers to an accesible function (:ref:`Function Declarations`) or to a set of accesible overloaded functions;
+- The form of expression in the call is *qualifiedName*, and *qualifiedName* refers to an accessible function (:ref:`Function Declarations`), or to a set of accessible overloaded functions.

+  In this case, all accessible functions are *potentially applicable candidates*, and :ref:`Overload Resolution` is used to select the function to call.
+  If *overload resolution* can definitely select a single function, then this function is called.
+  Otherwise (i.e., if there is no function to call, or if ambiguity is caused by more than one applicable functions available), a :index:`compile-time error` occurs.

 - All other forms of expression.

-In the first case, all accessible functions are called *potentially applicable candidates* and
-:ref:`Overload Resolution` is used to select the function to call.
-If *overload resolution* can definitely select just one function, this function will be called, otherwise it is a :index:`compile-time error`
-(no function to call or ambiguity as more than one applicable functions avaialble).
+  In this case, *overload resolution* is not required as the expression determines the entity to call unambiguously.
+See :ref:`Compatibility of Call Arguments` for the semantic checks to be performed.

 .. index::
    overload resolution
    function to call
    potentially applicable candidate

-In the second case, there is no need for *overload resolution*, as the entity to call is unambiguously determined by the expression.
-See :ref:`Compatibility of Call Arguments` for the semantic checks that must be performed.
+|

 .. _Indexing Expressions: